Speak a word.

 There are no stars in the World of the Family, and no sun.
 There is no light in the World of the Family at all.
 The World of the Family can be seen because in the World of the Family light and sight have no connection.
 In the World of the Family, sight is forever.
 The speed of sight is infinite.

-There is something like a moon in the Above, and it has a face… but is a monstrous face, old and craggy and dusty, and it’s screaming in agony.
-No matter where you are on the Plane the moon and its face are the same size.
+There is something like a moon in the Above, and it has a face… but it is a monstrous face, old and craggy and dusty, and it’s screaming in agony.
+No matter where you are on the Plane, the moon and its face are the same size.
 The moon is screaming loudly but when you hear it, it is only a whisper.
-It says the ugliest and worst things possible to say, and somehow whatever it says next is always worse than the thing it said before.
-Even if you listen to it for eternity and that is why the Oldest creatures in the World of the Family are so vile.
-The moon is the biggest thing in the World of the Family, and its voice is the loudest, but it is only a whisper on the Plane because the moon is farther away from the Plane than a million universes stacked end to end.
+It says the ugliest and worst things possible to say, and somehow whatever it says next is always worse than the thing it said before, even unto eternity.
+The moon is the biggest thing in the World of the Family, bigger than anything that could exist in our World, yet on the Plane it is only a moon because it is farther away from the Plane than a million universes stacked end to end.

 In the Word of the Family, immensity can be felt directly, without the need for sorting it out by calculation because that is also the nature of the World of the Family.
 The Sense of Immensity there is as natural as cold and hot are too us.